grab/grabplatform-sdk-android/README.md

 ### Handling URL redirect after user authenticate with Web login

 The login API will trigger the Grab web login flow or native app (Grab passenger app) login flow based on the configuration available in the client_public_info_endpoint in the discovery URL.
 To setup the native app OAuth flow please visit [our developer site](https://developers.grab.com) and configure your clientId accordingly.
 After the user successfully authorizes the application, Grab Id service will validate the redirect URL in the query parameter.
 If the redirect URL is registered with Grab Id service, Grab Id service will perform the redirect the browser back to the application with an authorization code, state, and error (if any) in the redirect query parameters.
+Note: If we are meant to login with App but package is unavailable then we will attempt to first launch into playstore link if it has been configured and respond via onError for callback with either: failedTolaunchAppStoreLink,     // Failed to launch the configured app store link launchAppStoreLink // Launch the configured app store link

+Please visit [our developer site](https://developers.grab.com) for integration instructions, documentation, support information,

 Partner app activity which will listen to the deep link redirect from the Grab ID service, have to set the appropriate `intent-filter` inside partner app `AndroidManifest.xml` file as below
 ```